karuppiah7890/spring-stuff/spring-sftp-integration-demo/STORY.md

 call another service with it or maybe just log it for now.
 So, with this aim, I'm going to try out stuff!

-While bootstrapping the project, I missed to add the Spring Integration dependencies 😅 I think it's these two - one for source code and another for test code
+While bootstrapping the project, I missed adding the Spring Integration dependencies 😅 I think it's these two - one for source code and another for test code